SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 This chapter describes the tasks to publish a new release for `@scion/workbench` to NPM.

 1. Update `/projects/scion/workbench/package.json` with the new version.
-1. Run `npm install` to update the version in `package-lock.json`.
 1. Run `npm run workbench:changelog` to generate the changelog.
 Then, review the generated changelog carefully and correct typos and formatting errors, if any.
 1. Commit the changed files using the following commit message: `release(workbench): vX.X.X`.
 Replace `X.X.X` with the current version.
 Later, when merging the branch into the master branch, a commit message of this format triggers the release action in our [GitHub Actions workflow][link-github-actions-workflow].
 1. Push the commit to the branch `release/X.X.X` and submit a pull request to the master branch.
 Replace `X.X.X` with the current version.
 1. When merged into the master branch, the release action in our [GitHub Actions workflow][link-github-actions-workflow] creates a Git release tag, publishes the package to NPM, and deploys related applications.
 1. Verify that:
    - **@scion/workbench** is published to: https://www.npmjs.com/package/@scion/workbench.
-   - **Testing App** is deployed to https://scion-workbench-testing-app.now.sh and https://scion-workbench-testing-app-vX-X-X.now.sh.
+   - **Testing App** is deployed to https://scion-workbench-testing-app.now.sh.

 </details>